Women in the Spanish democratic transition period: Childcare

 Childcare was an aspect of women's rights taken up during the democratic transition period.
 Starting in 1975, state policy switched to offering more opportunities for children to be enrolled in free state-run educational preschool programs.
 These classes were for children aged three to five, the three years before the state mandated age to start attending school of six years old.
 The childcare programs that the government focused on had two distinct features.
 One was that programs for 4 and 5-year-olds be educational.
 Many of these programs were run through the Ministry of Education and Culture.
 There were few comparable programs for children three and under.
 Second was that private childcare facilities had to be approved and regulated by the government.
 This, unlike other western countries, included attempts to regulate private daycare run by people from their homes.
 None of these programs were focused on the needs of working parents.
 This was because of a widespread belief that mothers made the best caregivers of their children.

-Despite increased feminist interests in childcare as an component of women's rights in the democratic period, feminists were not consistent in their demands and were unable to mobilize around the issue.
+Despite increased feminist interests in childcare as a component of women's rights in the democratic period, feminists were not consistent in their demands and were unable to mobilize around the issue.
 Feminist groups, feminists inside state institutions and women's sections of Spanish unions differed from their European peers in that they infrequently drove needs for a wide range of childcare services to be offered by the state and have not acted as primary supporters of the needs of mothers.
 When they were working as actors in this area, it was generally on behalf of children and focused on the education needs of children under the age of six.
 Major complaints have involved the lack of government run educational opportunities for children in this age group.